Camden County Military Divorce Lawyer

 Military service members are afforded certain legal protections under the Servicemembers Civil Relief Act (SCRA).
 This federal law offers servicemembers protection against court proceedings while they are serving their country.
 This is particularly important with regard to military divorce, because under the SCRA, military service members may not be taken to court for civil proceedings, which includes those for divorce or child support.

-Under the terms of the SCRA, military service member may request a stay — a temporary halt — on civil actions brought against them during the time they are serving on active duty, or within the 90 days following a discharge from active duty.
+Under the terms of the SCRA, a military service member may request a stay — a temporary halt — on civil actions brought against them during the time they are serving on active duty, or within the 90 days following a discharge from active duty.
 The SCRA protects all active duty service members, including reservists, and members of the National Guard.

 Former Military Service Member Helps New Jersey Families With Military Family Law Matters